LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK01D1C-UsingGit.md

 - Take the reading quiz by the end of the day Friday, 10/4/24
 - Start the lab assignment which is due next Thursday, 10/10/24

+### Discord

+I'm changing our class communication from Moodle forums to Discord channels.
+Join our class Discord server to get announcements and communicate with the class.

 ## Git Repository Overview

 There are two ways you can create a repository: